nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 For example, the mouse motion is forwarded as HID mouse report.

 An nRF Desktop device supports the selected subset of the HID input reports.
-For example, the nRF Desktop keyboard reference desing (nrf52kbd_nrf52832) supports HID keyboard report, HID consumer control report and HID system control report.
+For example, the nRF Desktop keyboard reference design (nrf52kbd_nrf52832) supports HID keyboard report, HID consumer control report and HID system control report.

 As an example, the following section describes handling HID mouse report data.